-CR9: Channel Monitor Enable (see Channel Monitor Function).
+CR9: Channel Monitor Enable (see Channel Monitor Function)

 CR9 = 1: Monitor Enabled.
 This enables the channel monitor function.
 After a write to the monitor channel in the SFR register, the selected channel output is routed to the MON_OUT pin.
-VOUT39 operates as the MON_OUT pin.

 CR9 = 0: Monitor Disabled (default on power-up).
-When the monitor is disabled, the MON_OUT pin assumes its normal DAC output function.
+When the monitor is disabled, MON_OUT is three-stated.

 CR8: Thermal Monitor Function.
-This function is used to monitor the AD5380's internal die temperature when enabled.
-The thermal monitor powers down the output amplifiers when the temperature exceeds 130°C. This function can be used to protect the device in cases where power dissipation may be exceeded if a number of output channels are simultaneously short-circuited.
-A soft power-up will re-enable the output amplifiers if the die temperature has dropped below 130°C.
+This function is used to monitor the AD5382's internal die temperature when enabled.
+The thermal monitor powers down the output amplifiers when the temperature exceeds 130°C. This function can be used to protect the device when power dissipation may be exceeded if a number of output channels are simultaneously short-circuited.
+A soft power-up re-enables the output amplifiers if the die temperature drops below 130°C.